dexie/dexie-website/docs/Tutorial/Design.md

 });
 ```

-Let's say that you publish your app and people starts using it.
+Let's say that you publish your app and people start using it.
 After a while, your user requests a new feature - to be able to search for friends with a certain shoeSize.
 But you have not indexed shoeSize in your schema, so how do you add that index to the next version of your app?
 Here's how:

 In Dexie &gt;= 3.0:
 * Just increase the version number and add shoeSize along the indexes: